San Bernardino Brain Injury Attorney

 Fighting for Victims of Traumatic Brain Injuries in Southern California

 Have you or a loved one suffered a brain injury due to someone else’s negligence?
-If your injury was caused by an act of medical malpractice, a slip and fall, or other circumstances outside of your control, you may be able to bring a lawsuit against the at-fault party and receive compensation to cover your medical bills and other relevant expenses.
+If your injury was caused by a slip and fall, or other circumstances outside of your control, you may be able to bring a lawsuit against the at-fault party and receive compensation to cover your medical bills and other relevant expenses.

 At Vetchtein Law, our San Bernardino brain injury lawyers led by head attorney Robert Vetchtein are available to provide prompt, comprehensive, and personalized legal attention tailored to your specific case and unique needs.
 Whether you have suffered a minor brain injury or are inquiring on behalf of a relative who is disabled for life, we will do whatever it takes to secure the fair and just compensation you and your family need and deserve.